kennethgerrits/MastermindPython/README.md

 # MastermindPython
-Mastermind in flask with Python
+Mastermind in flask with Python (MVC)